-Saint Ronan's is an active member of the Independent Association of Preparatory Schools (IAPS), the Independent School's Bursars' Association (ISBA) and the Association of Governing Bodies of Independent Schools (AGBIS) which are constituents of the Independent Schools Council (ISC).
-It is also a member of the Boarding Schools Association (BSA).
+Saint Ronan's is an active member of ISBA and the AGBIS, which are constituents of the Independent Schools Council (ISC).
+It is also a member of the BSA.
+The Head is an active member of the Independent Association of Preparatory Schools (IAPS).
 These organisations exist to promote and maintain high standards generally in independent education.